 In late 2003, with my Norwegian friend and colleague Knut Ims (NHH Norwegian School of Economics, Bergen), I developed a project entitled “Ecology, Ethics, and the Limits of Business” to explore the Deep Ecology perspective and Buddhist Economics for transforming business.
 The project was financially supported by the Norwegian Ministry of Foreign Affairs in 2004.

-Our departure point was that ecology and ethics provide limits for business within which business is legitimate and productive.
-However, by transgressing ecological and ethical limits business activities become destructive and self-defeating.
+Our departure point was that ecology and ethics provide limits for business within which it is legitimate and productive.
+However, by transgressing the ecological and ethical limits, business activities become destructive and self-defeating.
 The Deep Ecology perspective implies simplicity and nonviolence in lifestyle and production, while Buddhist Economics presupposes that nature and humanity are inseparable and both have intrinsic worth.
 Today’s business model is based on and cultivates narrow self-centeredness.
 Both Deep Ecology and Buddhist Economics point out that emphasizing individuality and promoting the greatest fulfillment of the desires of the individual conjointly lead to destruction.
 We need to find new ways of doing business, ways that respect the ecological and ethical limits of business activities.
 Acting within limits provides the hope and promise of contributing to the preservation and enrichment of the world.

 In cooperation with scholars from Europe, North America, Asia and Australia we developed a book entitled Business within Limits: Deep Ecology and Buddhist Economics, which was published by Peter Lang Academic Publishers in Oxford in 2005.
 The most important contributions are as follows: “Tackling Greed and Achieving Sustainable Development” by Richard Welford (University of Hong Kong), “Business Ethics and the Death of Homo Oeconomicus” by John Gowdy (Rensselaer Polytechnic Institute), “Reducing Society’s Metabolism” by Peter Daniels(Griffith University, Brisbane), “The Relational Firm” by Julie Nelson (Tufts University, Boston), “Take it Personally” by Knut Ims (NHH Norwegian School of Economics, Bergen), and “Toward an Ecology of Spirit” by Mike Bell (Inukshuk Management, Canada).